-100 East Erie Street • Chicago, Illinois 60611-3154

-Visit our facilities.
+100 East Erie Street • Chicago, Illinois 60611-3154 Visit our facilities.

 To schedule a tour, call 312.751.6333 or email tours@mwrd.org.
-Tours are offered for groups of up to 25.
+Tours are offered for groups of up to 30 for visitors age 10 and older.

-mwrd.org

-Established in 1889, the MWRD is an award-winning, special purpose government agency responsible for wastewater treatment and stormwater management in Cook County, Illinois.
+mwrd.org Established in 1889, the MWRD is an award-winning, special purpose government agency responsible for wastewater treatment and stormwater management in Cook County, Illinois.
 Help protect our waterways and sewer systems.